Requirements and Registration

 Leaves of Absence

 Leaves of absence and vacation may be granted to fellows at the discretion of the program director in accordance with local rules.
-Depending on the length of absence granted by your program, the required period of graduate medical education may be extended accordingly.
+Depending on the length of absence granted by the program, the required period of graduate medical education may be extended accordingly.
 Fellowship program directors and their institutional GME offices determine the need for extension of fellowship training.
 Therefore, it is not up to the ABR to determine graduation dates for individual residents.

 Alternate Pathway to Subspecialty Certification